tarwn/lessthandot-hugo/blogs/content/posts/2010-06-10-log-ship-to-dr-sqlu.md

   <img src="/wp-content/uploads/blogs/DataMgmt/logship_1.gif" alt="" title="" width="628" height="561" />
 </div>

 By default, Log Shipping is disabled on each database.
-In order to go further, we need to check “Enable this as a primary database in a log shipping configuration”.
+In order to go further, we need to check "Enable this as a primary database in a log shipping configuration".
 This will set the transaction log backups available for us to open and configure.

 > <span class="MT_red">Note: If you have other transaction log backups running, they should be turned off prior to starting the new Log Shipping plans.</span>

-  4. Click the “Backup Settings” button to open the configuration wizard.
+  4. Click the "Backup Settings" button to open the configuration wizard.
 Earlier we mentioned preparing for Log Shipping and the shares required.
 You can use admin shares (e.g. \onpnt_xpsd$) but this isn't recommended as the admin shares should be for administrative purposes only.
 For our setup we will be using the following for processing backups:

 \onpnt\_xpspub\_logs

 \onpnt\_xpssub\_logs

-  5. Enter your share into the “Network path to backup folder” field For now, we will leave the default 72 hours to retain log backups.
+  5. Enter your share into the "Network path to backup folder" field For now, we will leave the default 72 hours to retain log backups.

 > <span class="MT_red">Note: the retention of the log backups must be taken into consideration for recovery from backups.
 Take into consideration the retention of other Full and Differential backups when setting this removal option.
 You do not want to delete log backups that could be required to recover to a point in time by restores.</span>